 - 3. Of course, this creates the question of how a socket pair gets created in the first place.
 To make this possible, there is a special kind of socket called a server socket which isn't actually connected to any other socket.
 Rather, it waits for a connection attempt from some other computer and then creates a socket connected to the socket that attempted the connection. - 4.
-We will look at this in more detail in CPS221 next year.
+This will be looked at in more detail in CPS221 next year.